brook1717/brook1717/README.md

 I build systems that are designed to be:

-✅ Scalable
+λ Scalable
-✅ Secure
+🔐 Secure
-✅ Maintainable
+⚙️ Maintainable
-✅ Cloud-Native
+☁️ Cloud-Native
-✅ Production-Ready
+💎 Production-Ready

 My primary stack revolves around **Python, Django, PostgreSQL, AWS, Terraform, and Docker**, with a strong focus on backend architecture and infrastructure automation.